masternodeh/0-docs/docs/whatiszeroexchange.md

 #### Some achievements of the project since going live
 First project to:
+* Build a DEX on the Avalanche chain
 * Build a bridge between the Ethereum and Avalanche chains
 * Build a bridge between the Avalanche and BSC chains
 * Build a bridge between Avalanche and Polygon chains